 EE-241.
 Digital Design

 This course is normally offered in the spring semester, and is normally taken by EE students in their 4th semester.
 Such students will come in with some familiarity with digital devices from EE 283 Electrical Measurement Lab, in which simple digital circuits are built using solderless breadboards and small and medium scale integrated circuits.
-However, anyone who has a bit of background and a willingness to dive in and learn can take this course.
-It is intended to be accessible, for example, to students in Math or Computer Science, who typically have a better background in theory concerning numbers and logic, but who come in with less hands-on experience.
-After 2018, with EE283 as a prerequisite, students will have to be able to demonstrate considerably more depth of knowledge in lieu of credit for EE283.
+However, someone who has a bit of background and a willingness to dive in and learn may be able take this course.
+With EE283 now a prerequisite, such students will have to be able to demonstrate considerable depth of knowledge in lieu of credit for EE283.
 But, if you have practical experience and background, we can test you on that and, if it's apparent you know what you are doing, let you into the class.